The ADHD Procrastination Cycle

 The real transformation happens when tools like AI are paired with coaching — creating a path from procrastination to progress.

 If you’re ready to stop spinning in procrastination and start moving toward meaningful progress, I’d love to help.
 As an ADHD coach, I work with students, creatives, and executives to find strategies that actually stick.
+Book a free consultation today.

 👉 Curious about how to use AI in your own routine?
 Download my free guide: 5 AI Prompts to Help ADHD Brains Get Started.